redhat-cop/gitops-catalog/rhdh-operator/operator/overlays/fast/README.md

-Installs the *OpenShift 4.7* channel version of the OpenShift Serverless Operator
+Installs the *OpenShift 4.15* channel version of the Red Hat Developer Hub Operator

 **Version: 1.1.0**